Table Of Contents

 The Museum Laboratory of the Mind aims to document the history of the former asylum, stimulating reflections on the health/illness paradigm, social inclusion and treatment policy.
 The path unfolds in the VI pavilion of Rome’s former Santa Maria della Pietà asylum.
 Here thanks to virtual exhibits you can enter the mind of a sick person and see the world from his point of view.

-Where: P.za di Santa Maria della Pietà, 5.
+Address: P.za di Santa Maria della Pietà, 5.
 The museum is open Monday through Friday from 9 a.m. to 1 p.m.
 Reservations are required by phone at 0668352858.
 Reduced ticket costs €5, full admission €7.

 Catacombs of Rome